AAAP’s Addictions and their Treatment course, offered in conjunction with AAAP Annual Meeting.

 Urine Drug Testing

-The registration fee includes a syllabus that contains slides with accompanying text and bibliographical information.
+The registration fee includes a syllabus book that contains slides with adjacent lines for notes and bibliographical information.